SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 ##### Head offset (8-12)
 {:.no_toc}

 Shake your head left to right as if you’re disagreeing.
-Adjust your head offset until any movement is be negligible.
+Adjust your head offset until any movement is negligible.
 All trackers should stay in place.

 ##### Neck Length (8-14)
 {:.no_toc}